KEARNEY — The University of Nebraska at Kearney women’s basketball team showed off its defense and depth Wednesday afternoon.

 “It’s an adjustment so anytime you can get game reps for them and give them opportunities to be in those situations in an actual game (it’s beneficial).”

-That was proven 1 1/2 minutes into the game when starter Klaire Kirsch had to leave the game with a hamstring injury.
-She will be out an indefinite amount of time.
+That was proven 1 1/2 minutes into the game when starer Klaire Kirsch had to leave the game with a hamstring injury.
+He will be out an indefinite amount of time.

-The Lopers (4-1) will be back in action Saturday afternoon when they host Chadron State at 2 p.m.
+The Lopers (4-1) will be back in action Saturday afternoon, playing host to Chadron State at 2 p.m.